tangwang-USTC/FP0D/README.md

 # FP0D
-0D model of FP procedure in julia
+0D model of Fokker-Planck procedure in julia